saramaher1/React-shopping-list-app-/README.md

   5- enjoy your website on computer and mobile (  fully Responsive ) 💻 📱

 ## Installation :
-Step 1 🍴 Fork this repo!

-Step 2 👯 Clone this repo to your local machine.
+Step 1 👯 Clone this repo to your local machine.

-Step 3 HACK AWAY! 🔨🔨🔨
+Step 2 HACK AWAY! 🔨🔨🔨

 Available Scripts
 In the project directory, you can run: